wacncontent/CustomizeTool/removeCommentOutput/articles/multi-factor-authentication/multi-factor-authentication-security-best-practices.md

 - You will need to associate the Multi-Factor Auth Provider with an Azure AD directory if you wish to extend multi-factor authentication to all of your users and/or want your global administrators to be able to take advantage of features such as the management portal, custom greetings, and reports.
 - DirSync or AAD Sync are only a requirement if you are synchronizing your on-premises Active Directory environment with an Azure AD directory.
 If you only use an Azure AD directory that is not synchronized with an on-premises instance of Active Directory, you do not need DirSync or AAD Sync.
 - If you have Azure AD Premium or the Enterprise Mobility Suite, you do not need to create a Multi-Factor Auth provider.
 You only need to assign a user a license and then you can begin turning on MFA for users.
-- Make sure to choose the right usage model for your business (per auth or per enabled user), once you select the usage model you can’t change it.
+- Make sure to choose the right usage model for your business (per auth or per enabled user), once you select the usage model you can't change it.

 ### User Account
 When enabling MFA for your users, user accounts can be in one of three core states: disabled, enabled or enforced.
 Use the guidelines below to ensure you are using the most appropriate option for your deployment:

-- When the user’s state is set to disabled, that user is not using multi-factor authentication.
+- When the user's state is set to disabled, that user is not using multi-factor authentication.
 This is the default state.
-- When the user’s state is set to enabled, it means that the user is enabled but has not completed the registration process.
+- When the user's state is set to enabled, it means that the user is enabled but has not completed the registration process.
 They will be prompted to complete the process at next sign-in.
-This setting doesn’t affect non browser apps.
+This setting doesn't affect non browser apps.
 All apps will continue to work until the registration process is completed.
-- When the user’s state is set to enforced, it means that the user may or may not have completed registration.
+- When the user's state is set to enforced, it means that the user may or may not have completed registration.
 If they have completed the registration process then they are using multi-factor authentication.
 Otherwise, the user will be prompted to complete the registration process at next sign-in.
 This setting does affect non browser apps.
 These apps will not work until app passwords are created and used.
-- Use the User Notification Template available in the article [Getting started with Azure Multi-Factor Authentication in the cloud](multi-factor-authentication-get-started-cloud.md) to send an email to your users regarding MFA adoption.
+- Use the User Notification Template available in the article [Getting started with Azure Multi-Factor Authentication in the cloud](/documentation/articles/multi-factor-authentication-get-started-cloud) to send an email to your users regarding MFA adoption.

 ### Supportability